adrofa/eyes_classifier/README.md

 ## Test-Train-Valid- Split
-For models training and validation I used CWE dataset.
+For model training and validation I used the CWE dataset.
 I split the data in the following way:
-* **test / hidden**: 846 from CEW dataset, which do not exist in the original data.
+* **test / hidden**: 846 images from the CEW dataset, which do not exist in the original data.
   I used these images only when the final model was ready;
 * **train / valid**: 5-folds cross-validation -> 3200 images for training and 800 images for validation